KristofferStrube/StaticBlog.NET/README.md

 *This project is still under development, so some of these detail might not be implemented yet.*

-An example of a generated site can be seen at https://kristoffer-strube.dk/
+An example of a generated site can be seen at https://kristoffer-strube.dk/ which is generated from the files at https://github.com/KristofferStrube/StaticBlog.NET

 ## Solution structure
 The solution is separated in 4 main projects.